Kaulu: Stories of Kaulu

-In one of Kaulu's first stories as a kid, he challenged the ocean and its waves to a fight.
-Kaulu mocked the spirits which control the waves and swells, and taunted them.
-Kaulu asked them how strong they were and when they said they were very strong, Kaulu fought them.
-When Kaulu struck the surf and waves, it caused them to become weak and that is why the waves are smaller today.
-In another feat of reality bending, Kaulu then faced off against a huge dog monster and tore it to bloody pieces, which is why dogs are smaller now as well, says the story.
+In a story of Kaulu as a child, he challenged the ocean and its waves to a fight.
+Kaulu mocked and taunted the spirits that control the waves and swells.
+Kaulu asked them how strong they were, and when they said they were very strong, Kaulu fought them.
+When Kaulu struck the surf, the waves weakened, which is why they are smaller today.
+In another feat of reality-bending, Kaulu then faced off against a huge dog monster and tore it to bloody pieces, which is why dogs are smaller now as well.

-Kaulu then found his older brother Kaeha, and he lived in a village where there were also a certain group called The Akua, possibly spirits.
-They all liked to drink an alcoholic beverage called Awa.
-Kaulu and his brother Kaeha performed pranks on the Akua, before they went to all drink Awa, Kaulu told his brother Kaeha "Yes, tell the akua to drink their 'awa first, and you will take yours after them.
-But before you drink yours, offer a little to me as your god by saying: 'Here is our awa."
+Kaulu then found his older brother, Kaeha, who lived in a village with a group called The Akua, possibly spirits.
+They all liked to drink an alcoholic beverage called ʻawa.
+Kaulu and his brother Kaeha performed pranks on the Akua before they all drank ʻawa.
+Kaulu told his brother Kaeha, "Yes, tell the Akua to drink their ʻawa first, and you will take yours after them.
+But before you drink yours, offer a little to me as your god by saying: 'Here is our ʻawa."
 Kaeha then did so, and after sacrificing to Kaulu, Kaulu answered from the darkness, hiding in a leaf.

-The Akua then thought Kaeha had a powerful god he was sacrificing to, and it even puzzled Kane and Kanaloa, who then sent Kolea to ask the sage Makali about it.
-Makali said "Kaulu, the youngest brother of Kaeha is all-powerful and strong, and he's hiding in the palm leaves."
+The Akua then thought Kaeha was making a sacrifice to a powerful god, which even puzzled Kane and Kanaloa, who sent Kolea to ask the sage Makaliʻi about it.
+Makaliʻi said, "Kaulu, the youngest brother of Kaeha, is all-powerful and strong, and he's hiding in the palm leaves."
 The Akua then searched for Kaulu in the palm leaves but could not find him.
 One story says he put stones in the resting places of "The akua" so they would hit their heads on them when they woke up, and then tried to attack Kaeha and Kaulu, and refused to share food with them.
-Kaulu is often described as a small and young looking boy in these stories.
+Kaulu is often described as a small and young-looking boy in these stories.

 Multiple Hawaiian legends tell of a great famine that once struck Hawaii.
 Some versions of the story cite Haumea as the cause, and show Kaulu as the hero who saves the people by tricking the gods and sages in heaven into letting him take all their food.
-Kaulu then obtains a magical net from the divine sage Makali'i and uses it to trap and murder Haumea.
+Kaulu then obtains a magical net from the divine sage Makaliʻi and uses it to trap and murder Haumea.

 Another part of the Kaulu story says he killed the "shark of the gods", which was a huge chief shark that some of the Hawaiian gods used to send out to kill things with.
 Kaulu killed Kukama-ulu-nui-akea, who apparently he then threw up into the milky way, out into the galaxy.